exomut/evernote-dump/README.md

 Run using

 > python evernote_dump.py FILE.enex
+>
+> or
+>
+> For exporting all enex files in a folder, use:
+>
+> python everntoe_dump.py *
+>
+> it will weed out all other non-enex files.

-All attachments found will be output the the "Notes/media" folder as where you called evernote_dump.py .
+All attachments found will be output the the "ENEX-FILE-NAME-ROOT/media" folder as where you called evernote_dump.py .

-All the files found in the enex files will be put in the "Notes" folder
+All the files found in the enex files will be put in the folder

 # Warning